NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

         to Grantor Property
 </pre>

-<p>We can now redefine the Life Estate with Reverter in terms of the separately defined future interest:</p>
+We can now redefine the Life Estate with Reverter in terms of the separately defined future interest:

 <pre>
 lifeEstateReverter(Property, Grantee, Reverter) =